Exploring Prophetic Mysteries

 “But after three and a half days, the breath of life from God came into them.
 And they stood on their feet; and great fear fell upon those who were watching them.
 And they heard a loud voice from heaven saying to them, “Come up here.”
 Then they went up into heaven in the cloud, and their enemies watched them.
 Revelation 11:11-12.

-Just like the real Rapture, this is a bodily resurrection and rapture, not just in the Spirit as John’s was.
+Like the Rapture of the Church, this is a bodily resurrection and rapture, clearly visible to unbelievers as they went up into heaven.
 This event is followed quickly by the Seventh Trumpet; a literal last trumpet.
-Of these two different events, only the resurrection and rapture of the Two Witnesses is a genuinely literal description of a rapture and could be legitimately tied to the universal rapture of the Church.
+Of these two different events, only the rapture of the Two Witnesses is a genuinely literal description of a rapture and could be legitimately tied to the universal rapture of the Church.

 The Tribulation is the wrath and judgment of God?